markizano/ytffmpeg/blog/Markizano.NET/ModernProblemsInAWorldOfToday.md

 catering our every motion to those who have the least intelligence instead of increasing their capacity for accomplishing more.
 Because when you win, I win.
 When we win, the world gets better, right?

+I have 6 major points I want to discuss in this essay:
+- Waste Management
+- Incarciration and the Penal System
+- Education
+- Governance vs Politics
+- Finance
+- Healthcare

 In this essay, we'll review the current waste management systems of our society, what that is and how we can improve it.
 We'll explore the penal system, how incarciration is immoral and explore some